 Setup your archive preferences under the Info > Cleanup Tools > Archive option.
 The archive.pst file can be created and updated at any location you specify, usually your local hard drive.
 Archived items are removed from your Outlook mailbox size and moved to the archive file based on the settings you determine.
 Just as with the Personal Folders file, your archived items are not accessible remotely; the file should be backed up on a regular basis.

 To manually clear deleted items, locate and right-click the Deleted Items folder and click Empty Folder on the shortcut menu (Empty “Deleted Items” Folder for Outlook 2010).
 Once you clear deleted items, it cannot be reversed.
-If you feel confident that you want to delete a message forever, you can bypass the Deleted Items folder by pressing [Shift] + [Delete] for a selected item instead of just the [Delete] key.
-Then, just confirm the delete process.
+If you feel confident that you want to delete a message forever, you can bypass the Deleted Items folder by pressing [Shift] + [Delete] for a selected item instead of pressing the [Delete] key.
+Then confirm the delete process.

-Attachments in email messages are responsible for a bulk of the space used in your Outlook mailbox size.
-Depending on the email communication, one option is to save the attachment and then to remove the attachment from the original message:
+Attachments in email messages are responsible for a bulk of the space used in your Outlook mailbox.
+Depending on the email communication, one option is to save the attachment and then to remove the attachment from the original message.
+This requires extra steps yet may help slim down the size of your Outlook mailbox:

 Note: This tip only applies to Outlook running on a stand-alone computer.

 If you delete items from an Outlook Data File (.pst), the file is automatically compacted in the background when you’re not using your computer and Outlook is running.
 You can also manually start the compact command immediately.
-It might take several minutes to compact an Outlook Data File (.pst).
+It will likely take several minutes to compact an Outlook Data File (.pst).

 NOTE: You do not have to exit Outlook after you compact an Outlook Data File (.pst) file.